 Adventurous expeditions can be undertaken using a variety of modes of travel, of which hiking, or bushwalking, is just one example.
 They can also involve cycling, trail (horse) riding, ski touring, and canoeing or kayaking.
 For some types, such as cycling and ski touring, downhill travel will generally be faster than level ground.

+The first step is to change the basis of route segment timing to pace instead of speed.
 Pace is the reciprocal of speed, and when calculated using,

 yields the time in minutes to cover a unit distance.
 The default speed of 5km/hr in the Naismith Rule is equivalent to a pace of 12 min/km.
 The advantage of using pace instead of speed is that it is in the numerator of the time equation and so is more intuitively related to the journey time.
 It is also easy to determine using some simple trials before the expedition.